prasenjit/prasenjit.github.io/_posts/2017-01-04-salami-method.md

 At this layer we expose only the public API of our C++ core.
 Here we consider the codebase from the user or client usage perspective as opposed to the architectural design perspective we may have used in the core layer.
 We should apply good API design principles as usual, thinking about how the API is to-be used, considering things like initialization and shutdown, lifetime management, sessions, configuration, serialization etc.

-It is a kind of SDK that can be delivered and built by other teams without the need for access to or familiarity with the full codebase, the build tools or any dependent libraries.
+It is a kind of SDK that can be delivered and built by other teams without the need for access to, or familiarity with, the full codebase, the build tools or any dependent libraries.

 This is the opportunity for a compilation firewall (e.g. via the [pImpl Idiom](https://en.wikipedia.org/wiki/Opaque_pointer)).
 Keep private headers, types and repos private.
 We might want to remove certain types from the public API and use various alternatives instead.
 For example, perhaps our codebase passes and manipulates `std::filesystem::path` objects.
 It is often easier for external users to use `std::string` instead (see my ["Emscriptened!"](https://adishavit.github.io/2016/emscipten-fs-path/) post for an exactly this use case).